 Add water to keep it moist and speed up decomposition.
 Your compost must not be too wet or too dry.

 The bin or composter must be placed in a location where it is warm — receiving at least partial sun.
 The more heat it receives, the faster the contents will break down.

-The finished product or mature compost should look and smell like rich, dark soil.
+The finished product should look and smell like rich, dark soil.

 Talk With Your Neighbors

-Talking with your neighbors about your compost pile has two benefits.
+Talking with your neighbors about your compost heap has two benefits.
 First of all, you can get a sense of whether they are really mad or not.